leecyno1/TrendRadar/README-EN.md

 5. **🎉 Deployment Success!
 Share Your Experience**

-   Congratulations on completing TrendRadar configuration!
+   Congratulations on completing Dr.Lemon-NewsRadar configuration!
 You can now start tracking trending news.

    💬 **Join our community to share your experience~**